replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/02-prepare-deploy-application/assignment.md

 ## Install the Admin Console

-Head over to the **K3S-VM** tab and paste the install command which should look something like:
+Head over to the **Cluster** tab and paste the install command which should look something like:

 ```shell
 curl https://kots.io/install | bash